KCerveny/KCerveny.github.io/_projects/laser-work/keyboard-wrist-rest.md

 ## Learnings and Reflections

 This project is durable, and has served me well for many years.
-I like this project a lot, but all designs can be improved.
-If I were to re-cut this wrist rest today, I would round out the bottom corners, where my palm naturally rests against the wood.
+I like this wrist rest a lot, but all designs can be improved.
+If I were to re-cut this design today, I would round out the bottom corners, where my palm naturally rests against the wood.
 I would have also chosen a slightly smoother pattern for the raster.
 Because of the depth of the raster cuts, it was not possible to apply a finish to the wood, leaving it with its raw color.